jmesnil/stomp-websocket/README.md

 ## Use

-The project contains an [chat example](example/chat/index.html) using stomp.js to send and receive Stomp messages from a server.
+The project contains examples for using stomp.js to send and receive STOMP messages from a server directly in the Web Browser or in a WebWorker.

 ## Authors